Church of Sts. Cyril and Methodius, Burgas

-"St. Cyril and Methodius" differs from the churches built during the so-called Bulgarian Revival and in the first years after the Liberation from Turkish slavery.
+"St. Cyril and Methodius" differs from the churches built during the so-called Bulgarian Revival and in the first years after the liberation from Ottoman rule.
 The temple is a three-nave cruciform basilica, oriented along the east–west axis.
 The central apse with the altar and the richly decorated iconostasis are located in the eastern part of the church.
 The nave divides the interior of the church into three naves by means of five pairs of supporting marble columns.
 The central and largest dome is built over the main nave of the church; above the side two naves are built another four smaller domes.
 The main dome rises on a tall twelve-sided drum with windows.
 The narthex in the western part of the church is higher than the central nave.
 The central entrance is on the west facade, and the other smaller entrances on the north and south sides are only open for special ceremonies.
 Master Mityo Tsanev from Dryanovo and Kuzman Dimitrov from Macedonia took part in the construction of the church.
 The brothers Cyril and Methodius are depicted on the beautiful stained glass window at the main entrance of the church.
 The church was painted by the artists Gyuzhenov and Kozhuharov, who also painted the national cathedral "St. Alexander Nevsky" in Sofia.